Students enrolled in W&M Study in DC opportunities benefit immensely from connections with DC-area alumni and families. Here are ways you can engage:

 Washington Center staff matches students (during the semester and summer) with DC-area alumni/families who are willing to talk about their jobs and careers and to provide students advice on how to achieve their own career goals.
 This connection can happen in a one-on-one setting or at “speed networking” sessions the Washington Center organizes throughout the year.

-- If you are interested in mentoring a Study in DC student, please fill out this mentorship interest form.
+- If you are interested in providing a student career advice, please fill out this interest form.

-- If you are interested in hiring a W&M intern for a semester or summer, please fill out this prospective employer form.
+- If you are interested in hiring a W&M intern for a semester or summer (or know someone who can), please fill out this prospective employer form.

-Graduating with internship experience is now essential as students face tough competition for employment.
-An internship, especially one in the DC-area, exposes W&M students to the dynamic governmental, business, cultural, and non-profit, and social institutions of the region, helps integrate them into DC’s vibrant W&M alumni network, and allows them to begin building their career paths in the “real world.”
+W&M Study in DC opportunities expose our students to the dynamic governmental, business, cultural, non-profit, and social institutions of the region, help integrate them into DC’s vibrant William & Mary alumni network, and allow them to begin exploring their career paths in the “real world.”

 Unfortunately, we’re seeing these incredible opportunities denied to an increasing number of William & Mary students due to financial constraints.

 The W&M Study in DC Scholarship Fund provides grants to these students to help them start their careers.

 - Find out more more about the W&M Study in DC Scholarship fund and ways to contribute.

 Help Guide the W&M Washington Center